-Credit risk is the risk that the counterparty to a financial instrument will fail to discharge an obligation or commitment that it has entered into with the Fund, resulting in a financial loss to the Fund.
-The Fund is exposed to credit risk on bank balances, investments and interest receivable on bank deposits.
-There is a possibility of default by participants and of failure of the financial markets, the depositories, the settlements or clearing system etc.
+Credit risk is the risk that a counterparty to a financial instrument will fail to discharge an obligation or commitment that it has entered into with the Fund, resulting in a financial loss to the Fund.
+The Fund is exposed to credit risk on bank balances, security deposits and other receivables.
+There is a possibility of default by participants, the depositories, the settlements or clearing system, etc.